davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.pplsoft/index.md

 #### Grading

 ```
-I want to be able to run your query set easily.
-Do *not* submit your queries in a
-Word or PDF file!
-Files not submitted in plain-text format with your queries
-inside will be returned without a grade.
+Please submit all queries in a single .txt file.

 [35pt] Basic queries Q1 - Q7 (5pts each)
 [60pt] Completion of queries Q8 - Q13.
 (10pts each)
 [10pt] Update queries Q14 - Q15.
 (5pts each)

-Total: 100pts
+Total: 105pts
 ```